-Let’s face it, everyone uses the internet and someday your children will use it too if they aren’t already surfing the internet.
+Let’s face it, everyone uses the web and someday your children will use it too if they aren’t already surfing the internet.
 Talking to your children openly about the internet and how to effectively create a positive online reputation is essential in making sure they are aware of the effects of their actions online.
+The topic of Online Reputation Management Tips is growing in importance all the time for all individuals- both adults and children.

 Developing positive habits with regards to what your children share online can go a long way towards building a reputation management strategy for their future and keeping them safe.
 Here are just a few topics to keep in mind when having the talk with your children about their internet use and how to protect their reputation online.